di-zhou/di-zhou.github.io/_pages/about.md

 Hi there, welcome to my website!
 I am a PhD student at [NYU Sociology](https://as.nyu.edu/sociology.html).

-My research centers on political sociology, inequality, cultural sociology, and computational methods.
+My research centers on political sociology, inequality, culture and ideology, and computational methods.
 I am working on my dissertation and several other projects on how inequality affects political actions and discourse across time and space.

 Learn more about my research [here](https://di-zhou.github.io//research/).